 Harmonisation of digital markets through EU4Digital helps to eliminate barriers to pan-European online services for citizens, public administrations and businesses, resulting in improved online services at better prices and with greater choice.
 It will attract investments and boost trade and employment; existing companies will grow faster and start-ups will be created more easily, which will contribute to prevent the brain drain.

-Central to the EU4Digital initiative is the three-year EU-funded EU4Digital Facility (2019-2022), which promotes key areas of the digital economy and society, in line with EU norms and practices, and communicates EU support across the digital agenda in the region.
+Central to the EU4Digital Initiative is the three-year EU-funded EU4Digital Facility (2019-2022), or EU4Digital Facility, which promotes key areas of the digital economy and society, in line with EU norms and practices, and communicates EU support across the digital agenda in the region.
 The Facility focuses its support across six key policy areas: Telecom rules, Trust & Security, eTrade, ICT innovation, eHealth, and eSkills.
 These areas of support mirror the six EU4Digital networks, created in 2016 and comprising representatives from the Eastern Partner countries and EU Member States.

 Building up the Digital Community: a long-term priority